Giving money to your children and grandchildren

 You can use a family trust to look after money and provide an income for children who can't manage their own affairs.

-Setting up a trust is complicated.
-You'll need to getlegal advice and tell your Tax Office if you set up a trust.
+Setting up a trust is complicated so you may want to work with a solicitor or tax adviser.
+You need to tell HM Revenue & Customs if you set up a trust.

 This content is subject to Crown Copyright